 History of the Galleries and Permanent Art Collection

 Since the institution’s inception in 1878, the arts have played a prominent role in the history and culture of Brenau University.
 However, Brenau had no designated gallery space until 1985, when Dr. John S. Burd became president.
 Having a strong personal interest in the arts and understanding their value to an academic institution, Dr. Burd inaugurated the Brenau Permanent Art Collection in 1986.
 He encouraged donations from art collectors and placed advertisements in art journals to publicize and further encourage donations to the collection.
 That same year, the first dedicated gallery space for the University was created – a small chapel outside the balcony of the historic Pearce Auditorium was converted into the Presidents Gallery.
-There are now a total of four gallery spaces on Brenau’s campus: the Presidents Gallery; Sellars Gallery in the Simmons Visual Arts Center; Castelli Gallery in the John S. Burd Center for Performing Arts; and the Manhattan Gallery in the Brenau University Downtown Center.
+There are now a total of five gallery spaces on Brenau’s campus: the Presidents Gallery; Sellars Gallery in the Simmons Visual Arts Center; Castelli Gallery in the John S. Burd Center for Performing Arts; Renaissance Gallery located in the Lobby of the Renaissance Center just off the Downtown Gainesville Square and the Manhattan Gallery in the Brenau University Downtown Center.

 The 1914 Neoclassical style campus library building was renovated in 1990 to become the Simmons Visual Arts Center, hosting exhibitions of art by students, alumnae, faculty and nationally and internationally known artists.
 The Galleries’ exhibition history includes such prominent women artists as Beverly Buchanan, Nancy Graves (1939-1995), Miriam Schapiro (1923-2015), Marisol (1930-2016), Lois Mailou Jones (1905-1998), Elizabeth Catlett (1919-2012), and Liliana Porter (1941- ).
 Unique group exhibitions include Women Artists from the Dorothy and Herbert Vogel Collection, ReAppearance: Realism in Contemporary Art, Southern Trace, and Girlschool.